nhalfi/Yelp_Recommendations/README.md

 <i> <h4> Nutritionix Dataset </h4></i> The second dataset is the [Nutritionix dataset](https://www.nutritionix.com/business/api) which contains nutrition information from chain restaurants across the US.
 We used this dataset to train our classification model that assigns healthy or unhealthy labels.
 To achieve this, we performed feature engineering on the dataset to generate training labels based on the nutrition information for each item.
 To learn more about the nutrition logic used, please refer to our Component Documentation. <br>

 <i> <h4> Terms of Use </h4></i>
 The Yelp Open Dataset is publicly accessible and allows public use for academic purposes.
 The Nutritionix API is publicly accessible, but does not allow caching of its data.
-Therefore, we have not stored any of its data in our repository, but we provide instructions on how to pull the data locally in our Examples folder.
+Therefore, we have not stored any of its data in our repository, but we provide instructions on how to pull the data locally in our [examples folder](https://github.com/nhalfi/Yelp_Recommendations/tree/main/examples).
 We encourage all users to review [Yelp Dataset: Terms of Service](https://terms.yelp.com/tos/en_us/20200101_en_us/) and [Nutritionix Dataset: Terms and Conditions](https://www.nutritionix.com/apiterms) for more information.

 <h2>Organization of the Project</h2>